Clinical Trial Regulation Conference

 - Pfizer, Inc., United Kingdom

 Currently working in Europe and International regulatory policy and strategy group in Pfizer.
-Been working for Pfizer for 17 years.
+Been working for Pfizer since 1998.
 My main focus - lead a small team providing regulatory policy and strategy to Pfizer organisation.
 Previous employment includes SmithKline Beecham, Scrip and Cambridge Antibody Technology